Analysis | Seven months in, the Trump administration is still relying on misinformation in its pandemic response

 Those tests, produced by Abbott Laboratories, promise to yield results in a matter of minutes without the use of a machine to process samples.
 Such tests could be a significant advance in the effort to contain the coronavirus, allowing for the quick identification of new infections and therefore allowing those with infections to quickly isolate from other people.
 While Trump presented this as an evolution of the country’s massive testing effort, it does prompt an obvious question: Why is the United States so far behind countries such as South Korea, which had broadly available quick turnaround testing in March?

-To hear Vice President Pence tell it, the announced rollout — which will need to be evaluated more fully once implemented, given the administration’s spotty track record with such promises — was a credit to his boss above all else.
+One could also ask why the administration was again announcing the rollout of something it announced in late August, but that’s another issue.
+To hear Vice President Pence tell it, the deployment of the tests — which will need to be evaluated more fully once implemented, given the administration’s overall spotty track record with such promises — was a credit to his boss above all else.

 “What’s announced today, with the distribution of 150 million rapid point-of-care tests, all across America, is a testament to your leadership, Mr. President,” Pence said, and “is testament to this great team that you’ve assembled.”